 In the digital age, many people are using computers to store and manage their estates.
-If you are one of them, you will need to prepare for this after your death by naming a digital savvy executor.
+If you are one of them, you will need to prepare for this after your death by naming a digital savvy executor or fiduciary.
 There are many formal and informal ways of giving your executor and heirs the ability to manage your digital assets.

 To prevent the risk of digital information being lost, executors, trustees, and beneficiaries need to be aware of your digital assets, where to find them, and how to access the files or programs.

 As with paper wills, digital wills become Public Record during the probate process, allowing others to see the details of your digital estate plan.
-To prevent this, another option for passing on digital assets is by making digital files and online accounts part of a trust which avoids probate court.
+To prevent this, other options for passing on digital assets is by giving the details to your estate planning professionals to provide after your death or making digital files and online accounts part of a trust which avoids probate court.